-This day adventure takes you deep into the south of Tasmania so you can explore the highlights of this stunning region.
+This one day tour takes you deep into the south of Tasmania so you can explore the highlights of this stunning region.
 We drive through the historic riverside village of Franklin which still honours the traditional craft of building wooden boats.
-Soak in the views as we go further south.
-Head…
+Soak in the views…

 Hastings Caves & Thermal Springs

 Step into the largest dolomite cave that is open to visitors in Australia.
 See spectacular stalactites, columns, shawls and stalagmites.
 Then warm up in a thermal-spring pool.

 Walk in the treetops on the Tahune airwalk, cross a swinging bridge, see Huon pines and relish the views of the surrounding forest on this two-hour forest adventure.

 Lunch at the Kermandie Hotel

 Enjoy a delicious lunch with a view (October to April).
 Built in 1932, the Kermandie Hotel remains the heart of Port Huon, offering charming, comfortable accommodation, great food (lunch & dinner), a fully restored bar and its own marina.